 Transport Data Logger (TDL)

-Great example for such devices is the "Transport Data Logger" - TDL from Bosch Connected Devices and Solutions.
+An example for such devices is the "Transport Data Logger" - TDL from Bosch Connected Devices and Solutions.
 It is a great example for a connected device, means a mixture of a thing together with connectivity features but without an internet connection.
-TDLs main task is to measure vital data of transferred goods.
-It is done by collecting sensor data from different sensors and provides this data to an APP as soon as a user is connected via BLE.
+TDLs main task is to measure vital data of transferred goods wireless and autonomous from a power sources, powered by a battery for a long period (Here you can find some technical insights about battery powered devices).
+It is done by collecting sensor data from different sensors and provides this data to an mobile phone application as soon as a user is connected via Bluetooth Low Energy (BLE).
 The data is, at least in the first version, never send to an internet service where an additional processing or visualization can be implemented.

-Because an automated, transfer to the internet is missing I will never call the TDL an IoT device, only a connected device.
+Because an automated, transfer to the internet is missing I would never bring the TDL as an internet of things example, "only" as an example for a connected device, a good one by the way.

-One excellent example of a thing where the classification, IoT or not, is tricky is the retrofit ecall system, also from BCDS.
-The device is a plug for the cigarette lighter in the car which monitors the movement of the car and reports an alert to the connected mobile phone.
+One excellent example of a thing where the definition, Internet of things or not, is tricky is the retrofit eCall system, also from BCDS.
+The device is a plug for the cigarette lighter in the car which monitors the movement of the car and reports an alert to the connected mobile phone if the movement is rated as critical.
 The mobile phone app sends the alert to a call center together with some positioning data using the Internet connection of the mobile phone.
 The call center evaluates the data and triggers a set of subprocesses one of them is typically a call to the emergency services if no "false alarm" is confirmed by the device owner.

 To summarize, we have an electronic device using BLE to provide some data to an app where the data is enriched and send to the internet.
 If no mobile phone is available, no data transfer occurs at all.